fishjam-dev/fishjam-docs/docs/getting_started/components/recording.md

 * `displayName` - The name of the track that will be displayed on the recording.
 * `type` - The type of the track.
 At present, only screensharing is supported; all other types will be ignored.

 These fields should be provided by the client for each track, utilizing track metadata.
-For additional information, please refer to the [ts-client-sdk](https://fishjam-dev.github.io/ts-client-sdk/classes/FishjamClient.html#addTrack).
+For additional information, please refer to the `addTrack` function of specific client SDK e.g.  [ts-client-sdk](https://fishjam-dev.github.io/ts-client-sdk/classes/FishjamClient.html#addTrack).